Keynes Versus Hayek

 Can we afford to live life without rigor, competition and stress?
 The market place can be an unforgiving trauma but the participants who succeed almost always do so relying on their own wit and less so on their luck.
 A modest daily exercise regime goes a long way but you may not do it if the state pays for your medical expenses.
 You shouldn’t go hungry, but actually, and counter-intuitively, you should go hungry.
 A morsel of restraint in the consumption of processed food makes all the difference in the world to your health but not if doctors, who are licensed and controlled by the state, can’t forbid you to graze like a herd animal and demand that you keep fit without them getting sued or losing their license if you hurt yourself doing it.
 If I am a famous public figure and I make it known that people should mimic their (several million years old) evolutionary lifestyle and should eat only natural occurring foods—[and that especially they shouldn’t have extra salt, sugar, vegetable oil, state-subsidized soy or corn, meat produced in the mass manufacturing slaughtering plants nor frequent restaurants or fast food places]—shouldn’t the state silence me because of all the economic havoc I would create if people listened to me?
 Big government certainly doesn’t want this street fight.
 But that’s what it should be, a knockdown brawl between responsible health management and the food and medical industries.
 But government in the mixed ‘capitalist’ economy tilts the scales in favor of big “EVERYTHING” including big people.
 The state shouldn’t have a stake in any scuffle like this.
 But it does in fact make enormous investments on the wrong side of the wager in almost every issue: food, war, medicine, health, education, morality and nearly everything else.
 And it’s global.
 And Keynesianism somewhat facilitates this phenomenon.

-The belief that you are an alienated clog in the capitalist machine is absolutely fine except that your fellows around the globe abhor your underworked unionized-self—they have to work harder to make up for your shortfall and your whining gives them a headache as they labor their long hours and many part jobs, singing, “Yes sir, yes sir, three bags full.”
+The belief that you are an alienated clog in the capitalist machine is absolutely fine except that your fellows around the globe abhor your underworked unionized-self—they have to work harder to make up for your shortfall and your whining gives them a headache as they labor their long hours and many part-time jobs, singing, “Yes sir, yes sir, three bags full.”
 Near the time of the beginning of our recorded history, primitive trade and markets sprang up, and later, hastened by greater surpluses, became routine in the large Mesopotamian, Indian or Asian towns and cities.
 This important human activity allowed the individual some freedom from the tribe and community.
 Far from alienating people, it gave real alternatives in their lives to escape the monotonous drudgery of daily survival.
 In fact it was only after the Industrial Revolution when the intellectual in earnest began first calling industry a form of alienation from nature, many of the critics of commerce were aristocrats with a bias against the bazaar, money lenders and artisans.
 Markets even millenniums past allowed greater numbers to thrive, empowering civilization which began the engine which has now got us this far: seven going on eight billion humans getting by where before, at the start, we were mere thousands, baking hot or freezing cold, fighting off the bugs and often hungry, jealous of our territory and fearful of the night, seldom happy and almost always dying young from war and privation.
 So when neo-Marxists speak of alienation, they are speaking of an idea, not a fact.
 Like all religious thinkers, they see what will fit their religious ideal, in this case communism as utopia.

 Hard work is an exceedingly good human trait.
 So we want to ask should the government be in this dispute and produce laws protecting and promoting unions and organized labor?
 About your children: if you are a hard-working honest human being who doesn’t expect to be subsidized from every other human being who you come across [in the form of government regulation and taxation] but tries to make their own way in the world without harming others, guess what?
 They will love your hard-working person—not as teenagers maybe—but as adults surely.
 Do you know why?
 As grown-ups, they will likely be hard-working themselves and thus have a shot at a happy life—or at least life as fine as you find in this world of ours, the only one there is.

 Again, should public schools, financed by the state, weigh in on this issue?
 Should there be forced education?
-High school is a vast waste of time and finances for kids who should already know by the time they finish it, what they do know when they finish university or college now; they learn it there because they (or their parents) must directly pay for it.
+High-school is a vast waste of time.
+It pays for young adults education who should already know by the time they finish it, what they do know when they finish university or college now; they learn it there because they (or their parents) must directly pay for it.
 Give your grown kids free room and board and see how many will stay home for the duration.
 Five generations of democracy and dead at 50 of an overdose.
 Is this what we were hoping for: baking butter tarts for the next birthday, shower, holiday, and anniversary, and well, it’s something at least every week, isn’t it, often every day?
 Is this destiny?
 Are you sure that the easy life is really a good thing?
 Should the state make it even easier?
 We should follow a path of most resistance, but that’s politically incorrect, and besides, it is too hard for most people; that is, only necessity will force them to act rationally and get fit, smart and healthy by a lifestyle choice.
 But do you know what else will over time: the very slim, democratically healthy night-watchman state which won’t allow people a fallback position with a vast public welfare arrangement?

 If you’ve read Hayek on Hayek you know he is one of the most humble, self-effacing, self-critical intellectuals to walk this godless unmanaged planet.
 He takes full credit for his poor relationship with his children and the terrible divorce of his first wife so that he could marry his teenage sweetheart who suddenly became available in his later life.
 He was sorry for The Road to Serfdom and responded to it with the brilliant The Constitution of Liberty which no one read because by then the world had gone nuts for Keynesianism.
 Hayek believed that money had no intrinsic value and that economics was as much an art as science . . . that economic individual selections were moral choices, or at least had a strong moral component.
 He understood a simple thing; that inflationary Keynesian doctrines could not go on indefinitely without some serious calamity.
 He sensed that the state would have to continually grow to the point of bloated beyond recognition, and then like with unchecked metabolic syndrome it would have a sudden fatal heart attack, a massive economic black swan event.
 At this critical junction, libertarianism would be doomed to the deaf-ear of the common working-people by the very process of representative democracy inside a gargantuan state, or in other words, that in a time of economic crisis, it would now be under a direct threat and that society would vote in an autocratic direction and not a libertarian or classical liberal one, i.e., there would be no sympathy left for the market place and that our hard-won freedom would be directly threatened.